Shamilkv34/book/nostarch/chapter14.md

 ```

 Now, if we change either the function or the example so the `assert_eq!` in the
-example panics and run `cargo test` again, we’ll see that the doc tests catch
+example panics, and run `cargo test` again, we’ll see that the doc tests catch
 that the example and the code are out of sync with each other!

 #### Commenting Contained Items